firdevsmersin/Trie/README.md

 # Trie-Python
-In this project, there is implemention of an application, in Python; that takes a set of text files as input.
+In this project, there is implementation of an application, in Python; that takes a set of text files as input.
 The files shall be in a folder, of which the path is taken from the user.
 The program will preprocess the given text files and answer the queries accordingly.
 The program is not  case-sensitive, e.g., for a query including “data”, it should also give